bmartinoz/LongSplice/README.md

 bmartinoz
 ```

-## 👤 Authors
+## 👤 Author

-- **Benjamín Matín Albornoz## 📄 License
+- **Benjamín Matín Albornoz

-[Add your license here]

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.Removed author and license sections from README.

 ## ❓ Support

-For issues, questions, or feature requests, please open an issue on the GitHub repository.
+For issues, questions, or feature requests, please open an issue on the GitHub repository.Removed author and license sections from README.

 ## 🔗 References